Home

 There are several other caves which have been worked for tin, in 1960 there were at least 25 mines in operation.

 Visiting the cave mines in Perlis is something like stepping into an Indiana Jones film.
 There are old railway lines, some of which are suspended over deep drops, others are across deep pools.
 Many are covered with glutinous mud, others are literally hanging by a thread.
 There are hooks protruding from the walls and cables lying all over the place.
 Large metal pipes and sluice gates, stone walls built to dump waste spoil behind, and old machinery all add to the scene.
-The rate of deposition of calcite is rather quick in the Tropics, and many of the mining relices are already covered in calcite.
+The rate of deposition of calcite is rather quick in the tropics, and many of the mining relices are already covered in calcite.
 Some of the wooden props are covered with fungus.

 For a more detailed report, see ACG expedition